 Germaine's Gyration - Very vigorous grower with twisting branches.

 Green Hornet - Very finely dissected leaves on long sweeping branches make this a very desirable new introduction.
 Red fall color is also note worthy.

 Green Mist - This maple has several endearing features.
 Very fine foliage...and rather vigorous and eager to twist upwards as well as produce a weeping effect.
 A little staking during early years will encourage this tendenncy for height.
 In the summer, the green color & delicate appearance of pendulous foliage creates a misty look.
 It is one of the best for fall color, which is orange-red.

 Irish Lace - Green lace leaf.
 Very full.
 These trees have high grafts.
 Four year trees and larger.

 Lemon Lime Lace - This is a new two-toned maple in the dissectum group; it was registered as recently as 1996.
 Very finely cut leaves emerge light lemon yellow and become lime green.
-Available in one gallon, five gallon, and larger.

-Otto's Dissectum - NEW.
-Dark green lace leaf with horizontal branching pattern.
+Otto's Dissectum - Dark green lace leaf with horizontal branching pattern.
 Trees are grafted low and evenly branched.
 Available as two year and three/four year grafts.